awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 For information about using the `ssm:Recursive` and` ssm:Overwrite` condition keys, see [Organizing Parameters into Hierarchies](sysman-paramstore-su-organize.md)\.

-For a complete list of AWS\-wide keys, see [Available Keys for Conditions](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.
+For a complete list of AWS\-wide keys, see [IAM Condition Context Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_iam-condition-keys.html) in the *IAM User Guide*\.